 The current Bowen Planning Scheme 2006 does not incorporate a specific code to regulate the impact of flooding and storm tide on development, this code needs to be included to comply with State Government legislative and regulatory requirements.

 Unlike the Whitsunday Planning Scheme 2009, which covers the southern part of the local government area, which incorporates a specific code to regulate the impact of flooding and storm tide on development, so does not require a TLPI.

-Whitsunday Regional Council has adopted the Temporary Local Planning Instrument 02/2013 Bowen Flooding and Storm Tide Regulation (TLPI 02/2013) which will help keep the Bowen community safe in a flood event, by keeping further development and people away from flood waters.
+In December 2013, Whitsunday Regional Council adopted the Temporary Local Planning Instrument 02/2013 Bowen Flooding and Storm Tide Regulation (TLPI 02/2013) designed to keep the Bowen community safe in a flood event, by keeping further development and people away from flood waters.

-The temporary local planning instrument, which will be in place for 12 months, will place strict conditions on all types of development including houses, sheds, units and businesses within the mapped Natural Hazard Trigger Zone.
+The temporary local planning instrument, in place for 12 months, places strict conditions on all types of development including houses, sheds, units and businesses within the mapped Natural Hazard Trigger Zone.

 Council is committed to the safety of people and property, and ensuring their protection from unacceptable risks due to flooding and storm tide, the TLPI helps us achieve this goal.

 We understand people in the Bowen area will have many questions in relation to this new regulation and as such we are doing everything to supply all the necessary information to answer these queries.